ufo-org/artifact/ECOOP2022_AE_Submission_Document.md

 * In Fig 3. the paper shows that the memory management implemented within UFOs keeps memory usage at a level specified by the high water mark, regardless of the collective size of live UFO objects.
-We show that dirty chunks are backed onto a file, contributing to increaing memory usage, and that when no chunks are dirtied the disk usage remains constant.
+We show that dirty chunks are backed onto a file, contributing to increasing memory usage, and that when no chunks are dirtied the disk usage remains constant.

   We provide a complete recreation of the experiment in